 BCC has implemented a student electronic mail system that provides all enrolled students a college e-mail account with the domain name of "student.berkshirecc.edu."
-The college will send official correspondence to these student accounts periodically throughout the semester.
+The College will send official correspondence to these student accounts periodically throughout the semester.
 Your instructors can also correspond with you using this system.
-Instructions for initiating your student e-mail account can be found on the college's home page by clicking on the Student E-mail "Instructions" link.
-For more information, or for technical support, contact the IT Help Desk at Ext.
-3004 (Off-campus at 413-236-3004).
+Instructions for initiating your student e-mail account can be found on the College's home page by clicking on the Student E-mail "Instructions" link.
+For more information, or for technical support, contact the IT Help Desk at 413-236-3004.